-The following table summarizes the percentage of revenue earned from those customers in each segment that exceed 10% of the Partnership's consolidated revenue for the periods presented below:
+The following table summarizes the percentage of revenue earned from those customers in the Midstream segment that exceed 10% of the Partnership's consolidated revenue for the periods presented below.
+Because all remaining production properties are non-operated, there are no customers in the Production segment that exceed 10% of the Partnership's consolidated revenue.

-For the Years Ended December 31,
+For the Years E For the Years Ended

+December 31 ,

-2016 2015
+2017 2016

-Production

-Macquarie Cook Energy, LLC.
-6 % 17 %

-All other 18 66

 Midstream

-Sanchez Energy 76 % 17 %
+Sanchez Energy 63 % 76 %

-Total 100 % 100 %
+Total 63 % 76 %